skymania/com.xiaomi-mi-zigbee/README.md

 ### v 0.6.1
 * Fix issue showing flow card conditions and triggers for Aqara Relay device
+* Fix issues where the lifeline reportParser is causing a crash of the app
 * Update Homey meshdriver to v1.3.7

 ### v 0.6.0